pdwaggoner/pdwaggoner/README.md

 -->

+I and the designer and maintainer of the code development environment of the Hammerling Research Group at the Colorado School of Mines.
+This includes many repos, projects, and codebases from research to production code, in service of our group's open development efforts.
+Learn more [here](https://github.com/Hammerling-Research-Group).

-I have been fortunate to have worked with some incredible people over the years, and have written and/or contributed to many packages and pieces of software, such as:
+Beyond my main work at Mines, I have been fortunate to have worked with some incredible people over the years, and have written and/or contributed to many packages and pieces of software, such as:

   - `hdImpute`: [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/hdImpute)](http://cran.r-project.org/package=hdImpute) [![Downloads](https://cranlogs.r-pkg.org/badges/grand-total/hdImpute)](https://cran.r-project.org/package=hdImpute)
   - `performance`: [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/performance)](http://cran.r-project.org/package=performance) [![Downloads](https://cranlogs.r-pkg.org/badges/grand-total/performance)](https://cran.r-project.org/package=performance)